When are Asthma Control Questionnaires sent?

 Gathering information before an appointment

 We also have a smaller, simpler ACQ that can be used to gather information prior to an appointment.
-With these questionnaires, the intention is to support the Asthma review appointment.
+With these questionnaires, the intention is to support the Asthma review appointment by reducing the information that needs to be gathered at that time.

 Was this article helpful?